SysKitTeam/docs-spconsultant/faq/troubleshooting/service-app-does-not-have-proxies.md

 ---
-title: >-
-  I am receiving “The service application ‘UPA Name’ does not have any proxies that are default in a proxy group.”
-description: >-
-  This article explains how to handle the issue with SharePoint farm settings load.
+description: This article explains how to handle the issue with SharePoint farm settings load.
-author: Mia Tomaić
-date: 18/5/2017
 ---

 # The service application 'UPA Name' does not have any proxies that are default in a proxy group